 I am very excited to be joining the IBIP Program for many reasons.
 What first stuck out when I learned about this program was that we would be working in the medical field.
 Because I want to go into medicine, I found it intriguing, but learning the business aspects behind it will also be very interesting to learn.
 Being able to help people and problem solve is the other key part of what stuck out to me.
 This program sounds like a great way to help others, as well as learning about a new culture.

 Business Owner: Zubairu Abubakar Madaki

 The Shifa Royal Hospital & Surgery Center was created in 2013 by Dr. Zubairu Abubakar Madaki.
 Shifa Royal offers a multitude of critical services to the greater Bauchi Community including outpatient services, general surgery, obstetrics and gynecological services, family planning, laboratory, and pharmaceutical services.
 Its mission is to provide exemplary health services to the Bauchi populaces irrespective of age, sex, race, tribe, religion, ethnic background, and social status.
 The hospital is accredited as a provider in the National Health Insurance Scheme.

-The partnership between Leadership Initiatives’ International Business Internship Program and the Shifa Royal Hospital & Surgery Center will expand available health resources in underdeveloped communities and improve the life-saving services the hospital provides in the region.
+The partnership between Leadership Initiatives’ International Business Internship Program and the Shifa Royal Hospital & Surgery Center has expanded available health resources in underdeveloped communities and improved the life-saving services the hospital provides in the region.